Search this Blog

 I have arrived in Sevilla (a.k.a.
 Seville), Spain, to begin a nearly two-week visit in the country.
 This trip is primarily about being with Christians, but there are also some interesting things to see and learn about the area.
 I’m … Continue reading →

-Posted in Christians in Other Places, Evangelistic Work, Overseas trips, Spain, Spanish evangelism, travel
+Posted in Christians in Other Places, Evangelistic Work, Overseas trips, Spain, Spanish evangelism, Travel

 |

-Tagged Attack of the Clones, Barcelona, Evangelism, Moorish conquest, Moors, Plaza de España, Sevilla, Spain, Star Wars, travel
+Tagged Attack of the Clones, Barcelona, Evangelism, Moorish conquest, Moors, Plaza de España, Sevilla, Spain, Star Wars, Travel

 |